janicep/janicep.github.io/_posts/2017-10-10-matching-roomies.md

 ---
 layout: post
-title: "when you and your roomie are meant to tbe"
+title: "when you and your roomie are meant to be"
 excerpt: ""
 date:  2017-10-10 09:32:00
 tags: [TPP life]